 Hi – and welcome to MatthewsBack.com

-In July 2015 I hurt my back – a disc bulge in my lower back.
+In July 2015 I hurt myself – a disc bulge in my lower back.
 Ouch.

 I had recently changed jobs from something horrible to something much more enjoyable, so I was disappointed that my lower back injury – received at work while being the enthusiastic new guy – was impacting my ability to perform properly in my new role.
 Disappointingly there was a mis-match between my brain age and my body age….

 A few visits to the physio helped, but did not cure my disc bulge as such.

 At about this time my father-in-law was getting very sick and we lost him in late November 2015.
 So all in all 2015 was not a great time for me or my family.

 In February 2016 I did it again at work, only this time I made it worse.
 Double ouch.